 - The Hands on Banking® financial education program with a session designed just for children ages 9-12

 - Open a Wells Fargo savings account, with waived monthly service fee for your child.
 Parents can sign-up for no charge convenient Online Statements.
-It’s easy to do at any Wells Fargo banking location or online at wellsfargo.com.
+It’s easy to do at any Wells Fargo banking location or at Wells Fargo Online®.